VIBE Price Reaches $0.0023 on Exchanges (VIBE)

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.

-VIBE’s launch date was July 19th, 2017.
+VIBE’s genesis date was July 19th, 2017.
 VIBE’s total supply is 267,000,000 tokens and its circulating supply is 260,136,427 tokens.
-The official website for VIBE is www.vibehub.io.
 VIBE’s official Twitter account is @vibehubvr and its Facebook page is accessible here.
 The Reddit community for VIBE is https://reddit.com/r/vibehub and the currency’s Github account can be viewed here.
+The official website for VIBE is www.vibehub.io.

 Buying and Selling VIBE

-It is usually not presently possible to buy alternative cryptocurrencies such as VIBE directly using US dollars.
-Investors seeking to acquire VIBE should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy VIBE using one of the aforementioned exchanges.
+It is usually not currently possible to purchase alternative cryptocurrencies such as VIBE directly using U.S. dollars.
+Investors seeking to acquire VIBE should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase VIBE using one of the aforementioned exchanges.

 Receive News & Updates for VIBE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for VIBE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.